Marion Correctional Institution (Ohio): Teaching writing in prisons

 Piper Kerman, the author of "Orange Is the New Black: My Year in a Women's Prison," has been conducting writing classes for inmates at the Ohio Reformatory for Women and the Marion Correctional Institution in Ohio.
 Kerman, who also advised on the Netflix series based on her book, teaches creative nonfiction writing to prisoners as a means of helping them find a sense of freedom and self-expression through their writing.
-Her goal is to amplify the voices of incarcerated individuals, humanizing them and shedding light on their experiences within the criminal justice system.
-Kerman's writing classes aim to encourage creativity while providing inmates with a sense of control over their lives, even within the confines of prison.
-The classes have been praised for their impact on inmate rehabilitation and reducing recidivism.
-Kerman's own personal experience of serving time in prison adds a unique perspective to her teaching approach, creating a connection between her and her students.
+Her stated goal is to amplify the voices of incarcerated individuals and shed light on their experiences within the criminal justice system.
+The classes have been described as supporting inmate rehabilitation.
+Kerman's own personal experience of serving time in prison adds a unique perspective to her teaching approach.